Blog

 First Steps After a Bicycle Accident

 Nearly 50,000 bicyclists are injured or killed as a result of roadway accidents involving cars, trucks, pedestrians and other hazards on the roadway.
-The attorneys at Feagans Law Group P.C. are experienced in fighting for your rights, should you be injured in a bicycle accident.
-After any bicycle accident, injury victims should take the following…
+The Geneva bicycle accident attorneys at Feagans Law Group P.C. are experienced in fighting for your rights, should you be injured in a bicycle accident.
+After any bicycle accident, injury victims…

 What is the Collateral Source Rule?